Biden to seek billions in military aid for Israel as invasion of Gaza nears

 The Lebanese army said a journalist was killed by Israeli gunfire on Thursday in a southern Lebanon border area where Israel's forces and Hezbollah had a heavy exchange of fire.

-Israel's military, asked about the Lebanese army's account, said it was investigating the matter.
-Last week a Reuters journalist was killed and other journalists were injured in southern Lebanon.
+Asked about the Lebanese army's account, Israel's military said it was investigating the matter.
+Last week, Reuters journalist Issam Abdallah was killed and other journalists were wounded in southern Lebanon.

+On Friday, Israel ordered the evacuation of residents of Kiryat Shmona, a northern town close to the border with a population of more that 20,000.

 Amid concerns the West Bank could become a third front in a wider war, 13 Palestinians were killed in clashes with Israeli forces in the Nur Shams refugee camp in the West Bank city of Tulkarm, the Palestinian Red Crescent said on Thursday.